Skip to main content

 Beta amylase

-β-amylase (also called β-1,4-maltosidase) is a key enzyme in the saccharification process, in which starch and cellulose are broken down into monosaccharides. β-amylase is abundant in crops (wheat, barley, soybeans, etc.) and other higher plants, as well as bacilli and fungi.
+β-amylase (also called β-1,4-maltosidase) is a key enzyme in the saccharification process, in which starch and cellulose are broken down into monosaccharides. β-amylase is abundant in crops (wheat, barley, soybeans, etc.), other higher plants, bacilli, and fungi.
 It is used in making beer and caramel (malt syrup).
 As an exo-glycosidase, it cleaves Glc α(1,4) Glc (maltose) units from the nonreducing end of starch.
 It is called β-amylase since the hydrolysis proceeds with the inversion of configuration at the reducing end of the freed maltose.
 It can't cleave at α-1,6 branches, so if used alone, this enzyme produces free maltose and large β-limit dextrins.
 When fruits ripen, the enzyme cleaves starch to produce sweet maltose.
 It is also used in seed germination.

 Malting